 This subset of All Stock Compounds contains data on all stock building blocks.
 Building blocks are generally available in larger amounts than screening compounds.
 They can have higher purity or better characteristics and their lead-time is generally shorter.
 Building Blocks usually have one or more active functional groups, so they can be used to produce new compounds in specific chemical reactions.

-This set combines Stock and made-to-order compounds.
-The files also contain all historical information on products which were sold out, have no price defined, or do not currently have specific suppliers assigned.
-In total, this set contains over 40 million chemical structures.
+This set contains full database information.
+The files also contain all historical information on products which were sold out, have no price defined or do not currently have specific suppliers assigned.
+In total, this set contains over 47 million chemical structures.
 Data is provided in SMILES format only.

 Downloaded chemical structures are provided as SDfiles or SMILES strings.